 While risk factors do predict the onset of drug-induced psychosis to some extent, anyone who abuses drugs could be at risk.

 There is a direct relationship between substance abuse and the likelihood of suffering drug-induced psychosis.
-People who take drugs but do not become dependent on them are at far less risk for psychosis, which means that in the majority of cases those with drug-induced psychosis will need addiction treatment in addition to mental health services.
+People who take drugs but do not become dependent on them are at far less risk for psychosis, which means that in the majority of cases those with drug-induced psychosis will need substance use disorder treatment in addition to mental health services.

 The connection between substance abuse and poor mental health in general is well-established.
 Research reveals that about 40 percent of people with a substance use disorder also have a co-occurring mental illness, and at least as high a percentage of people with drug-induced psychotic disorder will have another type of mental illness that requires treatment.

 Mental health treatment centers are aware of the close relationship between mental illness and substance abuse, and most offer dual diagnosis treatment programs that can address all behavioral and mental health symptoms simultaneously (including those of psychosis if they are present).